XDConfirm/Incremental-v2.0.0/README.md

 # Purpose of me making this game
 I made this game & was making it for the sole purpose of increasing my knowledge mainly about Javascript.

+# How long did this take to make?
+About ?